 It is often very difficult for students to adapt to a working environment away from university for the third year of a four year degree course.
 As researched in this paper, some students had a difficult experience with other members of staff due to the position which the student held, as well as some being affected by bullying and harassment.
 In order for students to fully be able to take advantage of the opportunities provided it is vital that they talk to members of staff in the Human Resource department as soon as they feel that they have any problems.
-If problems arise, in order for students to enjoy their placement it is imperative that they talk to a member of the Human Resource department to improve their time at the organisation.
+If problems arise, in order for students to enjoy their placement it is imperative that they talk to a member of the Human Resource department sooner rather than later in an attempt to improve their time at the organisation.